 - Excellent, stimulating discussion.

 This program discussed using social science analytical tools to evaluate potential jurors and using voir dire and juror profiling during selection.
 Howard Schlesinger, an experienced jury consultant, gave a presentation with perspectives offered by a prosecutor and defense attorneys.
-The speakers are:
+We thank our speakers: